 5. Centralized Configuration

-Headers, transformations, errors, etc. are defined once in the alova
+Headers, transformations, errors, etc. are defined once in the alova instance.

 const alova = createAlova({